olbrichattila/gocsvimporter/README.md

 go install github.com/olbrichattila/gocsvimporter/cmd/csvimporter@latest
 ```

 How it works:

 - Analyses the CSV file and determine the file types
 - Creates the table, drops if already exists
 - Import data

-Import modes are diffent per database type.
+Import modes are different per database type.
 I've tried to find the best settings for each on them

 The import can run
 - with/without transaction